 Ryan founded the Madison Area Herpetological Society in 2010 to share his love of reptiles with all around him and help educate people on their proper care.
 Before then, Ryan had done school shows and worked in a pet store educating young kids about the wonders of the reptile world and how to keep them properly.
 His love of reptiles started when he was only 4 years old as he was always chasing and catching frogs, salamanders, and garter snakes.
 Ryan has been keeping and breeding reptiles for the past 25 years.
 Ryan currently holds positions as the Wisconsin Representative for the United States Association of Reptile Keepers, Director on the board for Friends of Scales Reptile Rescue, Auction Coordinator with his wife Erica for the International Herpetological Symposium, holds a seat on the Reptile Subcommittee for the Pet Industry Joint Advisory Council, and works closely with many other reptile related conservation and educational non-profits.
 Ryan graduated with a Masters from the Milwaukee School of Engineering and worked until 2015 as a Project Engineer.
 From 2015 until the end of 2020, Ryan was the Marketing Brand Manager and driving force behind the Zilla Reptile Products brand, where he lead the innovation and direction of the brand and products created.
-Now, as a consultant for Zilla and other reptile product companies, he’s continuing to work on driving animal husbandry forward.
+Now, Ryan is a co owner of VivTech, an innovative reptile lighting and product company.
 As time goes on his love for these animals, spreading education about their captive care, and his passion for conservation continue to grow!